I was recently placed On-Hold at a financial institution, and heard this On-Hold message:

 Nowhere…not once…ever…is the name of the financial institution listed.
 Go back and listen again, if you didn’t catch it.
-It’s all right; I’ll wait.
+It’s alright, I’ll wait.

 Here’s the thing:

-This strategy is quite brilliant actually—but only for the On-Hold message production company.
-It has created a set of messages that is recorded once, and sold over and over again to financial institutions nationwide.
+That strategy is quite brilliant, actually.
+For the On-Hold message production company.
+They have created a set of messages that is recorded once, and sold over and over again to financial institutions nationwide.

-- It doesn’t help strengthen the bank’s other marketing and branding efforts outside the bank, like it could if it were part of those efforts.
+It doesn’t help strengthen their other marketing and branding efforts outside the bank, like it could if it was part of those efforts.

-- It lacks a distinct relevance that only a unique On-Hold message can provide.
-Relevance is created by connecting with the perspective of the listener.
+It lacks a distinct relevance that only a unique On-Hold message can provide.
+Relevance is created by connecting with the perspective of a listener.
 The more specific you can be in your messaging, the more believable your message will be.

 Telling the story that is uniquely yours will create stronger relationships with your clients and prospects, making it a much harder choice for them to leave you, or to choose your competition.

-I admit that finding your unique story is more difficult than simply selecting a few pseudo-customized-for-your-industry messages.
+I admit, the uncovery process to that unique story is more difficult then simply selecting a few pseudo-customized-for-your-industry messages.
 But your customers and callers will thank you.

 Keep these things in mind as you approve your ad copy…whatever medium it’s in: